moravianlibrary/Rozcestnik-studovna/private/jakHledat.en.md

 ![](/public/images/help/jakHledat/hledaniafiltrovani_en.png)

-### Browsing
+### Browse
-When selecting option Browse, you can browse the content of the digital library by the Document Type, Collection, Author, Keyword, and Language categories.
+When selecting option Browse, you can browse the content of the Digital Library by the Document Type, Collection, Author, Keyword, and Language categories.
 You can also select the ordering type, accessibility and display results in the form of a grid or list.

 ![](/public/images/help/jakHledat/prochazetmrizka_en.png)

 ![](/public/images/help/jakHledat/prochazetseznam_en.png)

-For easier searching in a digital library, it is possible to filter categories by the initial letter.
+For easier searching in a Digital Library, it is possible to filter categories by the initial letter.
 For example, authors starting with the letter O.

 ![](/public/images/help/jakHledat/prochazetautor_en.png)

 ### Collections
 When selecting option Collections, a list of thematic collections we have in the Digital Library MZK appears.
 When selecting a specific collection, a list of documents is displayed.
-You will see the name of the collection as a filter in the left column (see Searching and Filtering).
+You will see the name of the collection as a filter in the left column (see Search (Filters)).

 ![](/public/images/help/jakHledat/sbirky_en.png)